We sat down with Dr. Jeremy Weisz of Rise25 to talk about podcasting.

 The biggest challenge is not we can produce content, but the production aspect of it.
 So that’s why we look to you guys for production.
 Because we’d like a nice intro, we’d like you to take out half of the stop words that we use; that sounds horrible.
 And then also to just clean it up, and package it, and then distribute it right.
 Because there are 40, 50 platforms that I could potentially be on and don’t know how to get to all of them.
 So that’s why we returned to Rise25.
 So maybe you could talk a bit about the production that you guys.

-So, the audio and if you’re doing the video, but John Corker and my business partner, he was a speechwriter at the White House under Bill Clinton.
+So, the audio and doing the video, but John Corker and my business partner were speechwriters at the White House under Bill Clinton.
 So he kind of looks after and [over]sees the content teams.
-We have writers and editors because you want to have a nice rich blog post, as well, that goes along with it because you want to drive people to your website.
+We have writers and editors because you want to have a nice rich blog post, which goes along with it.
+After all, you want to drive people to your website.
 Because people who drive people only to listeners only to iTunes or Spotify or Stitcher.
 You don’t capture any data right, and there’s no other real[ly] data about your company.
 So, I encourage people.
 But, if you do have it, you want to make sure there is an asset that lives on your website.
 So, there’s a lot of different moving pieces, and, as a business owner, you want to make sure that you’re not; you’re just building the relationship and running your business.

 Yeah, I mean, we tell our clients sort of a similar message about not building on rented land.
 Don’t rely on a single platform because you can get kicked off Facebook; you can kick off the link and, I’m assuming, you can get kicked off of iTunes if you may not have done anything that you’re even aware of, but for some reason that trips their turn in terms of service and, so, you want to make sure you have that degree of control.
 So, you can be on all those platforms, but you need to be on your platform.